Looking for White Van Man

 plausible evidence that the defence could not challenge because she kept it under wraps until the last possible moment.

-Working to Procure Injustice - Alice prepares her case
+Working to Procure Injustice - the Procurator Fiscal prepares a case

 This is my attempt to reconstruct the Procurator Fiscal Depute's (prosecution solicitor's) thought processes when she -